This article is for practices who are setting up Patient Triage, accuRx online consultation solution.

 (Note: there is no way a patient can access Patient Triage until you share the link with them)

-Your online form for your practice will load in your browser.
-It will look similar to this:
+Once you paste your link into your browser your online form for your practice will open.
+It will look similar to this 👇

 5. Find your test request in the accuRx inbox.